Exeter: Middle Ages

-The city held a weekly market for the benefit of its citizens from at least 1213, and by 1281 Exeter was the only town in the south-west to have three market days per week.
+Exeter was relatively prosperous by the end of the High Middle Ages.
+The city held a weekly market from at least 1213, and by 1281 Exeter was the only town in the South West to have three market days per week.
 There are also records of seven annual fairs, the earliest of which dates from 1130, and all of which continued until at least the early 16th century.

-Prior to the expulsion of the Jews of England in 1290, Exeter was home to England's most westerly Jewish community.

-During the high medieval period, both the cathedral clergy and the citizens enjoyed access to sophisticated aqueduct systems which brought pure drinking water into the city from springs in the neighbouring parish of St Sidwell's.
-For part of their length, these aqueducts were conveyed through a remarkable network of tunnels, or underground passages, which survive largely intact and which may still be visited today.
+Until the expulsion of the Jews of England in 1290, Exeter was home to England's most westerly Jewish community.
+Sophisticated aqueduct systems brought drinking water into the city from springs in the neighbouring parish of St Sidwell's, partially via a network of tunnels, or underground passages.